NVIDIA-NeMo/Run/docs/learning-resources/tutorials/first-experiment.md

 ## What You'll Learn

+A quick snapshot of the goals for this tutorial.

 - Install and configure NeMo Run
 - Create your first configuration
 - Run a simple training experiment
 - Understand basic NeMo Run concepts

 ## Prerequisites

+Make sure your environment and skills meet these basics.

 - **Python 3.10+** with pip
 - **Basic ML knowledge** (PyTorch, training loops)